 It’s a given that teachers are active on social media.
-We showed you the top posts they engaged with last year, reported educator-related social media trends in our Digital Trends in the Education Market Report, and provided tips for social media marketing in this webinar.
-We recently dug a little deeper on the topic and surveyed teachers about their social media preferences.* Here are a few of the responses that challenged our assumptions.
+We recently reported educator-related social media trends in our Digital Trends in the Education Market Report, previously showed you the top posts they engaged with, and have provided tips for social media marketing in this webinar.
+We often survey teachers about their media preferences.
+Here are a few responses about social media that challenged our assumptions.
 We thought you might be surprised as well.

 The Data Sample